czim/laravel-cms-models/STRATEGIES.md

 ## Form strategies

 Form strategies determine how form fields are rendered on the edit page, and also how the form fields are stored for the model.

+### Form display strategies

+### Form store strategies

+### Using references to other models

+For some form display strategies, mainly those for managing relations, it may be necessary to allow the user to search for and choose from intelligible references to other models.

+When referencing models that are part of the CMS (ie. that have been configured to have their own model module), the target model's configuration is used.
+Its configured reference setup will be used to format the references returned to be rendered in the view (in a select dropdown or autocomplete field, for instance).

+For models that are not part of the CMS, only the model keys will be shown as references.
+Use `strategy` and `source` values in the form field's `options` to configure references as required, as explained below.

+In the `form.fields` section for the field for which a reference should configured, configure its `options` section for the following keys:

+- `strategy`: the reference strategy FQN, classname or alias to use,
+- `source`: the source attribute(s) to pass on to the reference strategy,
+- `target`: the target attributes to use for searching, if a search term for autocomplete strategies is given.
+    If no target is defined, the `source` attribute(s) are searched instead, if possible.

+For an example of a form field display strategy that makes use of this, see `Czim\CmsModels\View\FormFieldStrategies\ModelRelationSingleStrategy`.

+This is a fairly simple and inflexible setup that is intended mainly for simple autocomplete input fields.
+It uses the `Czim\CmsModels\Http\Controllers\ModelMetaController`'s `reference` action.

+To prevent security issues, this expects as parameters the form field's parent model classname and an indication of where to find the necessary reference setup in that model's configuration data (usually a field's key in the `form.fields` array).
+This way, users can only access references configured explicitly in the CMS, and according to the permissions related to the CMS model for which the references need to be accessed.
+It's advisable to keep this in mind when rolling your own reference setup.

 ### Target